When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Although he isn’t as eloquent of an interviewer as Tim or Joe, Aubrey’s willingness to “go there” sets him apart from the sea of other podcasts available.
 From his experiences and challenges inside of a polyamorous relationship to his adventures with psychedelics to his deepest and darkest insecurities, Aubrey brings an unmatched authenticity to the podcasting world that is palpable in every episode.

-If you want to see a raw “behind the scenes” look at the life of one of the most successful entrepreneurs in 2019, you won’t want to miss this show.
+If you want to see a raw “behind the scenes” look at the life of one of the most successful entrepreneurs, you won’t want to miss this show.

 In less than two years, Impact Theory, hosted by Quest Nutrition Founder, Tom Bilyeu, was an unknown company with only a small handful of subscribers.

-Today, it’s one of the biggest podcasts on the planet and easily the most important show for anyone who is looking to take their health, finances, career, and love life to the next level.
+Today, it’s one of the biggest podcasts on the planet and easily the most important podcasts for men who are looking to take their health, finances, career, and love life to the next level.

 Whether you want to learn how to master your mindset, improve your health, find true love, or overcome adversity, there is an episode (or ten) of Impact Theory that will help you do it.